gear-foundation/gear-wiki/docs/examples/DeFi/dex.md

 ## Introduction
 A decentralized exchange (DEX, for short), is a peer-to-peer marketplace where transactions occur directly between cryptocurrency traders.
 Unlike centralized exchanges like Binance, DEXs don’t allow for exchanges between fiat and cryptocurrencies; instead, they exclusively trade cryptocurrency tokens for other cryptocurrency tokens.

-Decentralized exchanges, on the other hand, are essentially a set of smart contracts.
+Decentralized exchanges are essentially a set of programs (smart contracts).
 They establish the prices of various cryptocurrencies algorithmically and use "liquidity pools," in which investors lock funds in exchange for interest-like rewards, to facilitate trades.

 While transactions on a centralized exchange are recorded in that exchange's internal database, DEX transactions are settled directly on the blockchain.